maxytaylor/mixpanel-voyage-prive-architecture/README.md

-# Voyage Privé × Mixpanel — Architecture Recommendation
+# Voyage Privé × Mixpanel: Architecture Recommendation

 > **Post-POC architecture proposal** for aligning Mixpanel with Voyage Privé's existing Snowplow and BigQuery stack.
 The goal: a single source of truth for product data, with Mixpanel as the self-serve analysis layer for product teams.